 Computer

-But my first contact with a computer was my cousins Schneider with a green monochrome display.
-Their computer came with a manual, actually a book.
-In those days we were used to write our own games line by line from the book into the computer and play the game.
+However, my first real encounter with computers was at my cousin's house, where they had a Schneider with a green monochrome display.
+Their setup came with a manual that resembled a book.
+Back then, we would painstakingly write our own games line by line from that book into the computer to play them.

 It is difficult to say what is impossible, for the dream of yesterday is the hope of today and the reality of tomorrow.